satoutahhaithem/exo/Documentation_for_repo/benchmarking_methodology.md

 ### 1. Inference Latency

-**Definition**: The total time taken from submitting a prompt to receiving the complete response.
+Definition: The total time taken from submitting a prompt to receiving the complete response.

-**Measurement**: Measured in seconds, from the start of encoding the prompt to the completion of decoding the response.
+Measurement: Measured in seconds, from the start of encoding the prompt to the completion of decoding the response.

-**Significance**: Lower latency indicates faster response time, which is critical for interactive applications.
+Significance: Lower latency indicates faster response time, which is critical for interactive applications.

 ### 2. Memory Usage

-**Definition**: The additional memory consumed during model inference.
+Definition: The additional memory consumed during model inference.

-**Measurement**: Measured in megabytes (MB), calculated as the difference between memory usage before and after model inference.
+Measurement: Measured in megabytes (MB), calculated as the difference between memory usage before and after model inference.

-**Significance**: Lower memory usage allows for more efficient resource utilization and potentially running larger models or multiple models simultaneously.
+Significance: Lower memory usage allows for more efficient resource utilization and potentially running larger models or multiple models simultaneously.

 ### 3. Tokens Per Second (TPS)

-**Definition**: The rate at which the model can generate output tokens.
+Definition: The rate at which the model can generate output tokens.

-**Measurement**: Calculated by dividing the number of output tokens by the total inference time.
+Measurement: Calculated by dividing the number of output tokens by the total inference time.

-**Significance**: Higher TPS indicates better throughput, which is important for batch processing or handling multiple requests.
+Significance: Higher TPS indicates better throughput, which is important for batch processing or handling multiple requests.

 ## Test Prompts